 Financing Your Education

 The Institute for the Study of Human Rights strives to maximize financial support to our students.
-ISHR provides tuition fellowships, along with funding for research, conference participation, and unpaid internships in human rights.
+ISHR provides tuition fellowships, along with funding for research, conference participation, and unpaid internships in the human rights field.
 Some of these awards are also matched by the Graduate School of Arts and Sciences.
-Students can access additional information, including deadlines and relevant application forms for the following ISHR funding opportunities, on the HRSMA Courseworks page.
+Students can access additional information, including deadlines and relevant application forms for the following ISHR funding opportunities, on the HRSMA Canvas page.
 Calls for applications are also sent out to current students via email.

 Current and prospective students are also encouraged to explore external funding opportunities well in advance of the academic year, as scholarship and fellowship deadlines can sometimes be 6-12 months earlier than the start of an academic term.

-After they have completed their first semester of study, all students may also apply for a fellowship in the amount of $6,000.
+After they have completed their first semester of study, all students may also apply for a fellowship of up to $7,000.
 This fellowship is awarded based on merit and academic diversity.
 To apply, students should send this application form and supporting documentation to firstname.lastname@example.org with the subject line “Tuition Reduction Fellowship.”
 The call for applications is sent to students directly after the first semester.

 Students may also be eligible to apply for the GSAS Foreign Language and Area Studies (FLAS) award and Fulbright opportunities.
 In addition to these internal awards, current and prospective students are strongly encouraged to explore external funding opportunities.
 For more information, please refer to the GSAS External Fellowships page.

 For information on the cost of attendance, loans, and student employment, please refer to the Financing Your Education on the Graduate School of Arts and Science (GSAS) website.
 Please note that tuition for the HRSMA program is charged based on the Residence Unit model.
 Please refer to the Cost of Attendance page for tuition rates and other fees.